spcan/easy-complex/README.md

 ## Usage
 For extensive explanation and usage go to the [wiki](https://github.com/spcan/easy-complex/wiki) where the full usage is demonstrated

-Add to your cret root:
+Add to your crate root:
 ```
 extern crate easy_complex;
 ```